-> - How to Add a Button to a Tableau Dashboard was ranked second and had the largest climb within the top 10, even though this workaround has become largely obsolete with the release of the Button dashboard object and Go to Sheet dashboard action released this year in Tableau version 2018.3.
-I address this new feature in the free, full-length video An Introduction to Tableau Dashboard Actions at Playfair Data TV.
+- How to Add a Button to a Tableau Dashboard was ranked second and had the largest climb within the top 10, even though this workaround has become largely obsolete with the release of the Button dashboard object and Go to Sheet dashboard action released this year in Tableau version 2018.3.
+I address this new feature in the free, full-length video An Introduction to Tableau Dashboard Actions on Playfair+.

-> - How to Make Your New Favorite Date Comparison Filters maintained its top 10 ranking even though I released a better approach, How to Normalize Current Dates and Prior Dates on the Same Axis, in 2018.
+- How to Make Your New Favorite Date Comparison Filters maintained its top 10 ranking even though I released a better approach, How to Normalize Current Dates and Prior Dates on the Same Axis, in 2018.
 It will be interesting to watch this in 2019 to see if relevancy outperforms post age and the new post is able to pass the older version.

 Being that the Top 10 Overall was largely unchanged and included just one post from this year, here’s a breakdown of only posts that were published this year (Jan 1 – Dec 13).